 The Domestic Shorthair's story is the story of the cat itself.
-Descended from the African wildcat, cats began their symbiotic relationship with humans thousands of years ago, protecting grain stores from rodents.
-As cats traveled the world on ships and with settlers, they interbred freely, creating a vast and resilient gene pool.
-The term 'Domestic Shorthair' (DSH) is a classification for this mixed-breed population with short coats, distinct from pedigreed breeds like the British Shorthair or American Shorthair.
-They are, quite simply, the quintessential 'moggie' or 'alley cat' who found its way into our hearts and homes, becoming the most common type of cat in the United States and beyond.
+Descended from the African wildcat, these felines began their relationship with humans thousands of years ago.
+As cats traveled the world on ships, they interbred freely, creating a resilient gene pool.
+The term "Domestic Shorthair" (DSH) is a classification for this mixed-breed population, distinct from pedigreed breeds like the British Shorthair.
+They are the quintessential "moggie" and remain the most popular house cats in the United States.

 The Domestic Shorthair proves that perfection needs no pedigree.
 In their boundless variety of form and color, and their wonderfully balanced temperament, they embody the ideal companion cat.
 Healthy, affectionate, and resilient, they offer unwavering companionship without pretense.
 Choosing a Domestic Shorthair means embracing the beautiful diversity of the feline world and gaining a loyal friend whose only breed is 'beloved.'